Skip to content

 Wheel mount printing

 Each caster module uses a pair of custom 3D-printed wheel mounts.
-Here are a few photos showing the wheel mounts installed on the caster module:
+Below are a few photos showing the wheel mounts installed on the caster module:

-The wheel mounts hold the two bevel gears in a precise position relative to each other, as shown in the image below, so high print accuracy is required.
+The wheel mounts hold the two bevel gears in precise alignment, as shown below, so high print accuracy is required.
 If the gears are too close together, gear interference will occur, preventing the wheel from turning smoothly.

 Print files